Zara – a Masterclass in Supplier Relationships and Supply Chain ManagementSupplier Management

 What is striking in Zara’s success is that the brand keeps defying the rules and conventions of the fashion industry.
 They do not give many interviews and do not invest much money in advertising or public relations.
 It also has always taken a non-traditional approach to supplier relationships and supplier collaboration, which offers good lessons for today’s supply chain leaders.

-Zara & the Fast-fashion
+Zara & fast-fashion

-The steps of Zara’s Supply Chain management
+Zara’s Supply Chain Approach

 - Spare Capacity.
 Zara voluntarily keeps up to 85% of its plants idle, in order to optimize the response to demand changes all around the world.
 Another interesting approach, quite different to competitors that try to maximize utilization.

-- Distribution: Zara reaps the benefits of very efficient inventory management models that help them determine the exact quantity of items needed for every store.
+- Demand Forecasting: Zara reaps the benefits of very efficient inventory management models that help them determine the exact quantity of items needed for every store.
 They ship very small batches twice a week.
 As a result, it creates a sense of scarcity, very few items are unsold, and if the experiment fails there is much time (thanks to their very responsive Supply Chain) to try other different styles.
 This eventually helps Zara find the right product almost every time.